 In April 2013, the legendary French film composer, five-time Grammy winner and triple Oscar winner Michel Legrand recorded his latest album with the RTÉ CO.

 A recent engagement of the RTÉ CO has been the development of a popular series of film screenings with live performance of the orchestral score.
 Highlights have included performing Howard Shore's scores live to all three epic films in the Lord of the Rings trilogy, The Fellowship of the Ring in the Bord Gáis Energy Theatre in 2011, The Two Towers in The O2 Arena, Dublin in 2012 and The Return of the King in The O2 Arena in 2013.
 In April 2013 the RTÉ CO performed the Irish première screening of Singin' in the Rain with orchestra, introduced by Patricia Ward Kelly, wife of the late Gene Kelly.

 On top of all that, the RTÉ CO has featured in recent years as the 'house orchestra' on RTÉ TV's The Late Late Show, including for the show's 50th celebrations in 2012.
-In 2012 the RTÉ CO and its Principal Conductor, David Brophy, featured in Instrumental, a reality TV programme on RTÉ One.
-Most recently, in August 2013, the orchestra performed with the finalists of RTÉ One's The Hit at The O2, Dublin.
+In 2012 the RTÉ CO featured in Instrumental, a reality TV programme on RTÉ One.
+The orchestra performed with the finalists of RTÉ One's The Hit at The O2, Dublin in August 2013.

 'All the members of the RTÉ Concert Orchestra are great artists individually - put together you can imagine.
 Dublin is very fortunate to have an orchestra of this calibre.' - Movie/jazz legend Lalo Schifrin